 In 1974, the California State Legislature passed a series of laws which compel all persons who own or operate a motor vehicle in the State of California to maintain liability insurance.
 Compelling citizens to purchase and maintain auto insurance is often easier said than done.
 Laws in most states have proven ineffective in reducing the number of motorists who drive without proper insurance coverage.
 It is estimated that approximately 14 percent of drivers in the United States do not maintain proper automobile insurance.

 Recent changes in electronic reporting requirements seems to be having a positive impact in reducing the numbers of uninsured motorists, however, California still leads the nation with approximately 4.1 million drivers operating motor vehicles without proper liability insurance.

 With nearly 40 million residents and more than 164,000 square miles of territory, California has 67 interstate highways that pass through a wide variety of topography and weather conditions.
 From the fog of San Francisco, the snow in the Sierra Nevada mountains, and the sprawling deserts of the eastern Mojave desert, California drivers can encounter a wide variety of driving conditions in a single day.
 As a result, California leads the nation in the number of fatality traffic collisions with nearly 3,000 people being killed each year on the State’s highways.
 In Los Angeles alone, LAPD investigates approximately 20,000 hit & run traffic collisions each year.
-Consequently, the numbers of persons injured and the financial impact from property damage are quite staggering.

 What are California’s Financial Responsibility Laws?